 - User Buyer: If the building was purchased by a user, it is possible that the company has plans to expand within the property over time (and potentially take the entire building at some point).
 For you, this may put long-term plans to renew or expand within the building at risk.

 - Core Buyer: These buyers are typically institutional owners or commercial real estate investment funds who purchase stabilized assets and hold on to them for a number of years.
 While they may make minor capital improvements to increase the building’s attractiveness to tenants, their primary goal is to keep the building leased while they profit from the rental income.
 These types of buyers are likely to have the least impact on you.

 - Value-Add Buyers: These buyers typically purchase older office properties with room for improvements and a relatively high vacancy rate.
 They will typically make a number of capital improvements to the property in order to increase asking rental rates and decrease vacancy.
-Value-Add Buyers typically hold the properties for less time than Core Buyers as their ultimate goal is to profit on the sale of the asset after improving the property and reducing the vacancy.
+Value-Add Buyers typically hold the properties for less time than Core Buyers as their ultimate goal is to profit from the sale of the asset after improving the property and reducing the vacancy.

 How will the trade impact your operating expenses?